Are you sure you want to learn Japanese?

 Learning Japanese is really tough, but I have found learning Japanese to have been very rewarding.
 The main reason is that you become a more diverse and well-rounded person because you can see the world through two different lenses.
 It makes you realize that there are many angles and viewpoints at which to approach a situation and that behaviors that are considered ideal in one are not in another, and neither culture is right or wrong.
 Speaking only one language can make you more one dimensional and seeing the world with only one pair of dogmatic lenses.

 Learning a language like Japanese, Chinese, or Arabic which are completely different from English and European languages can really broaden your viewpoint.
 Speaking multiple European languages can impact your personality and views, but not to the extent of deeply understanding a truly foreign language.
-Examples include concepts that you cannot describe in English because you cannot the words in English cannot convey that feeling.
+Examples include concepts that you cannot describe in English because the words in English cannot convey that feeling.

 We hope we were able to give you a good idea of what you are getting into when starting to learn the Japanese language.
 Learning the language will be tough but will also be rewarding at the same time.
 Do you think you will be able to maintain motivation and continue improving your Japanese?